New pathway for Māori keen on health careers

 That is the view of Amber Te Tau, who is completing her Bachelor of Science majoring in genetics at Massey University.

-Te Tau was one of the speakers at the signing of a partnership between Pūhoro STEM Academy and MidCentral District Health Board this month.
+Te Tau was one of the speakers at the signing of a partnership between Pūhoro STEMM Academy and MidCentral District Health Board this month.

 The partnership will open up more opportunities for rangatahi (youth) in the health sector and support ongoing science, technology, engineering and mathematics (STEM) development for Māori.